Last Updated on August 29, 2022 by Andrew Pirie

 Singapore National Open, Sports Hub, Singapore

 Running on the same track at the Singapore Sports Hub, where Eric Cray broke the SEA Games record.
-Medina win put yet another Filipino on the podium.
-At the same time, this came at the expense of Andrian of Indonesia, the 2015 SEA Games Bronze medalist, who had to settle for silver in 51.59.
+Medina’s win put yet another Filipino on the podium.
+At the same time, this came at the expense of Andrian of Indonesia, the 2015 SEA Games Bronze medallist, who had to settle for silver in 51.59.

-Francis Medina time is the #3 all-time by a Filipino male after Eric Cray 48.98 and Renato Unso 51.26.
+Francis Medina time is the #3 all-time Filipino male after Eric Cray 48.98 and Renato Unso 51.26.

 He will now join defending Champion Eric Cray at the SEA Games in the 400 Hurdles.

 Under the supervision of an American specialist for the last couple of weeks.
 Medina battered his previous best of 52.82 from the Philippines National Open end of March to 51.30.
 Griffin, even though working with Medina for a few weeks post-national open, had a big improvement.

 Before this Medina, his improvement in 13 months was only 53.26 to 52.82 or .44 seconds on the national program.
 Griffin had applied a particular training program to Medina, which led to a big improvement, focusing on speed, running form, and technique.

 Malaysian Nauraj Singh Randhawa showed he is unstoppable, leading to the 2017 SEA Games.
 And looking at his fourth sea games title.
 The Olympian added 1cm to his national record to win easily at 2.30m.
 His teammate, former SEA Games Champion Lee Hup Wei, took silver in 2.24m.